-Principal Investigator at the Mechanobiology Institute, and Provost's Chair Professor at the Department of Biomedical
+Principal Investigator at the Mechanobiology Institute, and Provost's Chair Professor at the Department of Biomedical changes in their environment

 Engineering, NUS.
 The Lim lab focuses on collective cell migration, microfluidic technologies for disease detection, and 2D materials for biomedical applications.